+Bavdegalutamide (ARV-110)

-Our two lead product candidates are ARV-110 and ARV-471.
-We are developing ARV-110, a PROTAC protein degrader targeting the androgen receptor protein, or AR, for the treatment of men with metastatic castration-resistant prostate cancer, or mCRPC.
-We initiated a Phase 1 clinical trial of ARV-110 in March 2019.
-This Phase 1 trial is designed to assess the safety, tolerability and pharmacokinetics of ARV-110 and also includes measures of anti-tumor activity as secondary endpoints, including reduction in prostate specific antigen, or PSA, a well-recognized biomarker of prostate cancer progression.
-We received Fast Track designation for ARV-110 for mCRPC in May 2019.
-In October 2020, we initiated ARDENT, the Phase 2 expansion portion of the ARV-110 clinical trial.
+We are developing bavdegalutamide, an investigational orally bioavailable PROTAC protein degrader targeting the androgen receptor protein, or AR, for the treatment of men with metastatic castration-resistant prostate cancer, or mCRPC.
+We initiated a Phase 1 clinical trial of bavdegalutamide designed to assess the safety, tolerability and pharmacokinetics of bavdegalutamide and also includes measures of anti-tumor activity as secondary endpoints, including reduction in prostate specific antigen, or PSA, a well-recognized biomarker of prostate cancer progression.
+We received Fast Track designation for bavdegalutamide for mCRPC in May 2019.
+We have completed dose escalation in the Phase 1 clinical trial.
+In the fourth quarter of 2020, we initiated ARDENT, the Phase 2 single agent expansion portion of the bavdegalutamide clinical trial.
+In the fourth quarter of 2021, we initiated a Phase 1b clinical trial of bavdegalutamide in combination with abiraterone for the treatment of men with mCRPC.
+In the first half of 2022, we intend to initiate discussions with the U.S. Food and Drug Administration, or FDA, about the potential for an accelerated approval pathway with bavdegalutamide in molecularly defined mCRPC and finalize a partnership for a companion diagnostic.
+In the second half of 2022, we plan to initiate a pivotal trial evaluating bavdegalutamide in patients with mCRPC who have progressed on or after novel hormonal agents and have tumors that harbor AR T878X/H875Y tumor mutations.
+We anticipate that future studies will be planned to explore the potential to treat earlier-line patients with AR-dependent tumors who may benefit from bavdegalutamide therapy.